All Episodes

 We don't know.

-So that's actually like how do you not know?
+And you're like, how do you not know?

-She was not prepared in part.
+She was not prepared.

-She's like, what are the questions you're getting that you want an answer for?
+And she was like, what are the questions you're getting that you want an answer for?

-She makes the message.
+So she makes the message.

-So the campaign doesn't have a mess.
+So the champagne doesn't have a concern.

-Alright, I'm not gonna stop playing.
+And I'm not going to stop playing.

-And this is what we're seeing all over the country in gubernatorial debates and uh gubernatorial races and Senate races.
+And this is what we're seeing all over the country in gubernatorial debates and gubernatorial races and Senate races.

 I mean, I feel bad for Blake Masters.

-He's got this idiot libertarian that's drawing votes away from him, otherwise he would be Mark Kelly.
+He's got this idiot libertarian that's drawing votes away from him.

 They've done it for years.

-Um, but Blake Masters is the better choice.
+But Blake Masters is the better choice.

 There's no difference.

-I know he's an astronaut, I got it.
+I know he's an astronaut.

-Anyway, 800-941 Sean, our number if you want to be a part of the program.
+Anyway, 800-941-Sean, our number, if you want to be a part of the program, let's say hi to Annette in Alaska.

-What's up, Binette?
+What's up, Annette?

 How are you?